Nembe Creek Trunk Line: Oil theft

 Shell Petroleum Development Company (SPDC) in early 2012, "raised the alarm concerning heightened oil theft activities on its Nembe Creek Trunkline (NCTL)."
 Shell estimated conservatively that 140,000 barrels of crude oil valued at $16 million was being stolen daily.

-In 2 May 2012, Shell Petroleum Development Company of Nigeria Ltd Joint Venture (SPDC) shut down the Nembe Creek Trunk Line (NCTL) due to "incessant crude theft activities".
+On 2 May 2012, Shell Petroleum Development Company of Nigeria Ltd Joint Venture (SPDC) shut down the Nembe Creek Trunk Line (NCTL) due to "incessant crude theft activities".
 On 13 May 2014, "two six inches lines" through which oil was being stolen from the pipeline was disconnected.
 In December 2011, barely one year after the line was commissioned, the pipeline was "shut down for one month to repair leaks caused by crude thieves."

 Oil theft on the Nembe Creek Trunk Line (NCTL) significantly impacted on Shells exportation of the Bonny Light.
 On 4 May 2012, Shell Petroleum Development Company of Nigeria Ltd (SPDC) was compelled by "production deferment caused by incessant crude theft and illegal bunkering on Nembe Creek Trunkline (NCTL) to declare force majeure on outstanding cargoes of Bonny Light."

 The integrity of the old Nembe Creek Pipeline which Nembe Creek Trunk Line (NCTL) replaced, was severally weakened by "crude theft points" that oil thieves installed on the pipeline.
 Within two years of the new Nembe Creek Trunk Line (NCTL) being commissioned into use, it has been "repeatedly targeted by crude thieves, requiring that SPDC must now shut down sections of the line to allow the removal of illegal bunkering points."